Learn About Expedition Focus Areas

 Creating an Inspiring Vision

-At Salesforce, we adhere to four key values that we believe are the foundation of our success: trust, innovation, growth, and equality.
+At Salesforce, we adhere to four key values that we believe are the foundation of our success: trust, customer success, innovation, and equality.
 If one of your strategic goals is to inspire your organization and create a truly aligned company, we include some of these focus areas in your expedition.

 - Vision and values (our V2MOM process)

 When you explore those topics with the Expeditions team, the following outcomes can result.

 - Increased employee satisfaction

 Commitment to Customers and Human-Centered Design

 One way to express your commitment to your customers is by focusing on human-centered design.
 That is, putting your users’, customers’, and employees’ experiences at the center of your company’s offerings.
 Organizations seeking to focus on these concepts are looking for things like:

 - How to become more innovative